 There were some clear gaps in the goals which are of concern:

-- NHS funding – a key campaign focus by the leave campaign was releasing funding for the NHS.
+A key campaign focus by the leave campaign was releasing funding for the NHS.
 There was no mention of funding for the NHS.

-- Students – it is unclear whether student mobility is on the government’s agenda.
+It is unclear whether student mobility is on the government’s agenda.
 Those already studying abroad may be covered by the proposed reciprocal rights for residents,.
 However, uncertainty remains over the future of student exchanges and the ability of EU students to study physiotherapy in the UK.